cogentcore/core/README.md

 * text language translation functionality -- just do it automatically for everything, or require user to specifically request it for each string??  prefer a Stringer kind of method?  or a big map of translations?  send it to google??

+* undo -- sub-package, use diff package (prob this: https://github.com/sergi/go-diff) on top of json outputs, as in emergent diffmgr
+	+ map of diff records for each top-level entity -- can be many of these in parallel (e.g., textfield vs. ki tree etc)
+	+ records themselves are sequential slices of diff records and commands, with same logic as emergent
+	+ diffing happens in separate routine..

 * DND needs enter / exit events so nodes can signal their ability to accept drop..  later..

 * Reminder: grep all todo: in code -- lots!